Mathématique: Chapter 3

 He’d stopped drinking coffee.

 She wouldn’t have wanted this for him, this coffee-less, furniture-less, algorithmic haze of break and repaint.
 Break and repaint.
-But that was really his only regret—the idea that this would have, theoretically, made her unhappy.
+But that was his only regret—the idea this would have, theoretically, made her unhappy.

 One could not disappoint the dead.
 That was true.
 That was axiom.